aeaston/sudoku/README.md

 Had I had more time I would have loved to have done a bit more work on the UI.
 Once I click on a box, it would be nice to be able to enter my input on the keyboard for example.
 I'm pretty happy with the look and feel of the app but I do feel there is (almost always) room for improvement there.
 At some point though the returns outweigh the costs and that's when it's time to ship.

+Please also note that this is optimized for the latest browsers and phones.
+This game is not intended for use on the iPhone 4.
+While it is perfectly functional, some UI tweaks would be needed to make it a more pleasant experience (read: so it doesn't go off the bottom of the screen).

 For any questions or comments, I can be reached at aeaston@cs.stanford.edu